 Never take a man's surname...

 ...if you do decide to get married, that is.
-Why on earth do we still do this?
+Why on earth do we still do this...?
 I cannot get beyond how archaic this is.
 It’s not the 12th century anymore and the identity you have built for yourself around your name means much more than any marriage ever will.
-If you’re worried about any potential children not having the same name as you then give them your surname, simple!
-And who cares if your dodgy uncle has publicly tarnished the family name, just move to a new country like I did, nobody will ever know.
-Love from, Ms Dallison (
+If you’re worried about any potential children not having the same name as you then give them your surname - simple!
+Besides, who cares if your dodgy uncle has publicly tarnished your family name, just move to a new country like I did, nobody will ever know.
+Yours faithfully, Ms Dallison (

 Always get ready.

 Every morning, without fail.
 Especially during these days of lockdown.
 Get ready for your day as soon as you wake up - do your hair, put on lipstick, dress fabulously.
 Look good, feel good.
 It’s called warpaint for a reason!

 Any moment you catch yourself aimlessly scrolling, remind yourself that Picasso didn’t have Instagram.
 If you want to get closer to creating your masterpiece (or thousands of them, for that matter) then put your bloody phone down.